kedro-org/kedro-community/kedro-training/docs/01_prerequisites.md

   -  `ls` to list files and directories
   -  Executing a command and Python program from a command line

-Below is optional and won't cause any issues if you don't know them (but Kedro integrates well with these technologies)
+Below is optional and it won't cause any issues of following the training materials if you don't know them (but Kedro integrates well with these technologies).
 - Version Control with Git
 - Cloud storage (S3, Azure Blob, GCP)
 - PySpark